How do you manage software and hardware assets? How can a single platform help?

 Then, we saw the advent of ‘enterprise’ SAM and solutions which could deliver the same compliance, cost and utilization improvements for licensing in the datacentre.
 This was exacerbated by all the complexities associated with the optimization of licensing from vendors such as Microsoft, Oracle, SAP and IBM.
 Virtualization in all its guises (thin-client, VDI etc.) only added to the increasing complexity.

 Coping with ‘The 3rd Platform’

-A recent IDC Solution Brief (The Business Value of Software Asset Management, October 2016) noted that we now have a new ‘influx of 3rd Platform technologies such as mobile devices, Internet of Things (IoT), robotics, cognitive and artificial intelligence, and cloud-based computing.
+A 2016 IDC Solution Brief (The Business Value of Software Asset Management, October 2016) noted that we now have a new ‘influx of 3rd Platform technologies such as mobile devices, Internet of Things (IoT), robotics, cognitive and artificial intelligence, and cloud-based computing.
 All of which will increasingly add complexity and cost to the entire IT ecosystem if it is not controlled.
 Therefore, today, it is more important than ever that organizations continuously evaluate how hardware and software assets are inventoried, managed, and secured.’